BurnyCoder/all-mathematics/pure_mathematics/analysis/integral.md

 - **Subfields it's part of**:
     - [Calculus](https://en.wikipedia.org/wiki/Calculus): The integral is one of the two fundamental concepts of calculus, alongside the derivative.
-    - [Integral Calculus](https://en.wikipedia.org/wiki/Integral_calculus): The integral is the central object of study in integral calculus.
     - [Mathematical Analysis](https://en.wikipedia.org/wiki/Mathematical_analysis): The rigorous definition of the integral (e.g., the Riemann integral, Lebesgue integral) is a core topic in mathematical analysis.

 - **Subfields and concepts it includes**: